softwarespot/jquery-bootstrap-purr/README.md

         // Delay for 'on fade out' in milliseconds
         delay: 5000, // (number)

+        // Pause the delay when hovering over the alert
+        delay_pause: false, // (true, false)

         // Whether the alert should be draggable using the primary mouse button
         draggable: true, // (true, false)